djlint/djLint/docs/src/docs/linter.md

 `Avoid use of <br> tags.`

 `<br>` encodes presentation in markup: using it for spacing or to fake paragraphs breaks text reflow at narrow widths and degrades accessibility, since screen readers announce forced breaks instead of a natural pause between blocks.
-Separate thoughts belong in separate block elements, and vertical spacing belongs to CSS margins.
-Note that `<br>` is legitimate where the line break is part of the content itself (postal addresses, poems, lyrics), and this rule cannot tell those apart from presentational use: it flags every `<br>`.
-Leave it disabled if your templates render such content.
+Use separate block elements for separate thoughts, and CSS margins for the spacing between them. `<br>` is legitimate where the line break is part of the content itself (postal addresses, poems, lyrics), but this rule cannot tell those apart from presentational use and flags every `<br>`, so leave it disabled if your templates render such content.

 Off by default; enable with `--include=H036`.